Skip to contents

 # We'll just use the first few columns for this demo

-# And one more mock categorical variable for demonstration purposes
+# And one more mock categorical feature for demonstration purposes

 c("toronto", "montreal", "vancouver"),